deezer/GroROTI/README.md

 ### goreleaser

+Note: don't forget the prerequisites (see above).
 You can build it on any commit using the `--snapshot` goreleaser option:

 ```bash
 make snapshot